usgs/geomag-algorithms/docs/XYZ.md

 > to this where possible.

-## Algorithm
+## Library Notes

-The geomag algorithm references the 3 reference frames as geo for geographic/cartesian, obs for observatory and mag for magnetic/cylindrical.
-In reference to this article
+This library references the 3 reference frames as `geo` for geographic/cartesian, `obs` for observatory and `mag` for magnetic/cylindrical:

 - `geo` is XYZ
 - `obs` is heZ
 - `mag` is HDZ

-> Note: in this library all channels are uppercase.
+> Note: within this library all channels are uppercase.
-> We use context (ie obs vs. mag), to differentiate between h,e and HD.
+> We use context (ie obs vs. mag vs geo), to differentiate between h,H; e,E; and d,D.
 > This mirrors the various data formats, (ie IAGA2002, etc).

 The underlying library provides calculations for both the basic conversions,